Electronic Signature Legal Requirements

 To start with, before July 1st, 2016 each county across the EU was required to comply with other’s individual counties eSignature regulations. eIDAS means that all standards across the EU will be the same.
 So for example, if you’re sending a document to France from the UK, you won’t have to check that France’s regulations match the UK’s because both countries play by the European Union’s laws.

 The eIDAS covers all other EU countries so if you are sending a document to a business or person anywhere within the EU you can be safe in the knowledge that you are covered and your documents are legally binding.
 Further supplementing the eIDAS regulation, the UK Law Commission states that:

-At the time of writing the UK is set to leave the European Union on the 31st January 2020 and entered into the transition period, which is due to end on the 31st December 2020.
-The eIDAS regulations will still be enforced, if before the exit date you have used an e-signature service before the UK departed from the EU or during the transition period, whether based in the UK or EU, this will continue to be recognised in the UK and the EU.
+The UK left the European Union on the 31st January 2020 and entered into the transition period, which is due to end on the 31st December 2020.
+The eIDAS regulations will continue to be enforced.
+If you have used an e-signature service before the UK departed from the EU or during the transition period, whether based in the UK or EU, this will continue to be recognised in the UK and the EU.

 Signable and eIDAS